wallacerlima/movies-battle/README.md

 ## Installation

- - Clone the project: `$git clone https://github.com/wallacerlima/movies-battle-api.git`
+ - Clone the project: `$git clone https://github.com/wallacerlima/movies-battle.git`
- - After completing the download of the project, access the directory: `$cd movies-battle-api/`
+ - After completing the download of the project, access the directory: `$cd movies-battle/`
  - At the root of the project run the following command: `chmod 777 docker-run.sh` and then `$./docker-run.sh`

 ## Documentation

-You can access OpenAPI documentation through this URL: http://localhost:8080/swagger-ui/index.html
+You can access OpenAPI documentation for movies-battle-api through this URL: http://localhost:8081/swagger-ui/index.html You can access OpenAPI documentation for movies-api through this URL: http://localhost:8080/swagger-ui/index.html

 ## API description
 ### Authentication